 Medical Malpractice Attorney Serving Los Angeles, Orange County and the Inland Empire

 Southern California has some of the best doctors and medical technology in the world.
 It’s no wonder, therefore, that many individuals who are able to do so come to hospital facilities in Los Angeles, Orange County and the Inland Empire for medical care and treatment.
 However, even the brightest doctors and the presence of the most advanced technology do not guarantee that every medical procedure will be successful.
 Doctors, nurses, and other medical professionals may experience a lapse in judgment or may use a medical instrument improperly.
 This can cause the patient to experience painful injuries, mental stress and distress, and require additional medical treatment.
-Attorney Richard Rohde is a medical malpractice lawyer serving Southern California with over 15 years of experience.
+Attorney Richard Rohde is a medical malpractice lawyer with offices in West Covina and Claremont and serves Southern California with over 15 years of experience.

 Common Types of Medical Malpractice in California

 Medical malpractice can cause not only painful injuries, but the very life of the patient is often placed in jeopardy.
 Emergency medical care is often required to correct: